How to build an AI triage workflow in Zendesk: a step-by-step guide

 For example, you could create a trigger that says, "If a ticket's Intent is Account::Password reset, then change the Group to IT Support."

 You’ll set this up in Admin Center > Objects and rules > Triggers.
 You add a new trigger, pick your conditions (based on what the AI predicts), and then set the actions (like assigning to a group, changing the priority, or adding a tag).
-This works well for straightforward routing, but it can get messy if you have lots of different intents or need more specific control than the built-in options provide.
+This system is incredibly scalable and handles straightforward routing with ease.

 Step 3: Check your results in the intelligent triage dashboard